Beefy Boxes and Bandwidth Generously Provided by pair Networks Frank

 There are four ways to earn XP on PerlMonks.
 They are as follows:

-• 25% chance of gaining 1 XP every time you vote on a node
+You have 25% chance of gaining 1 XP every time you vote on a node.
+If, however, you cast more downvotes than upvotes, you can be penalized by losing XP, as detailed below.

-Exactly how do votes on nodes affect my XP?
+Exactly how do others' votes on my nodes affect my XP?

 How you gain or lose XP when others vote on your nodes is a bit complicated.
-First lets define a couple of variables as follows:
+First let us define a couple of variables as follows:

 $NORM

-This variable is calculated daily when votes are calculated.
+This variable is calculated daily when votes are handed out.
 It is the average reputation of all of the nodes created within the past week.
-The current value of $NORM is 7.6851
+The current value of $NORM is 13.1748

 $REP

-The chance that a vote on a node changes the authors XP is based on the $REP's relative value to the current $NORM.
-If the nodes $REP is higher than the $NORM, then ++ votes are more likely result in gaining XP, and -- votes are less likely to result in XP loss.
-If the $REP is below $NORM then any given vote will always have a chance of altering the authors XP.
-The exact odds are as follows:
+The chance that a vote on a node changes the author's XP is based on the $REP's relative value to the current $NORM and on the node's age (how much time has passed since the node was created).
+If the node's $REP is higher than the $NORM, then an up-vote is more likely to result in the author gaining 1 XP, and a down-vote is less likely to result in the author losing 1 XP.
+If the $REP is below $NORM then any given vote will always have a fixed chance of altering the author's XP.
+The exact odds are as follows, for nodes that are 2 weeks old or newer:

-Odds of an XP change based on $NORM and $REP
+Odds of author's XP change based on $NORM and $REP

-Range Odds of a Gain Odds of a Loss
+Range Odds of a Gain1 Odds of a Loss2

 $NORM <= $REP < 2*$NORM 1/2 1/3